Brain (SN90) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Brain Historical Price

-According to the latest data gathered on Brain live price page, the current price of Brain is 0.763495USD.
+According to the latest data gathered on Brain live price page, the current price of Brain is 0.681148USD.
 The circulating supply of Brain(SN90) is

 In the past 24 hours, Brain has shown a price movement of